nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ### Reading, Validating and Writing JSON files

-The pyJSON GUI is capable of opening and saving JSON files.
+The pyJSON Schema Loader and JSON Editor is capable of opening and saving JSON files.
 It supports editing the values and, given the proper schema, provides a title and description for each key-value-pair.
 Every operation shall be validated against the schema in the future to prevent falsely entered information.

 ### Working with Schemas